SNCFdevelopers/ApiSNCF/source/integration.rst

 Route Schedules
 ***************

-This api gives you access to schedules of routes.
-The response is made of an array of route_schedule, and another one of `note`_.
+This endpoint gives you access to schedules of routes, with a response made of an array of `route_schedule`_, and another one of `note`_.

 You can access it via that kind of url: `<https://api.sncf.com/v1/{a_path_to_a_resource}/route_schedules>`_

 Parameters